qoherent/ria-hub-docs/docs/content/.Installation/with-docker-rootless.en-us.md

 > If you don't give the volume correct permissions, the container may not start.

 For a stable release you could use `:latest-rootless`, `:1-rootless` or specify a certain release like `:@version@-rootless`, but if you'd like to use the latest development version then `:nightly-rootless` would be an appropriate tag.
-If you'd like to run the latest commit from a release branch you can use the `:1.x-nightly-rootless` tag, where x is the minor version of Gitea. (e.g. `:1.16-nightly-rootless`)
+If you'd like to run the latest commit from a release branch you can use the `:1.x-nightly-rootless` tag, where x is the minor version of RIA Hub. (e.g. `:1.16-nightly-rootless`)

 ## Custom port